mr-minty/CSUN-CIT_270_spr24/Lab3.md

 **tldr; You need to make your own ssh key or download the correct pem file from the "AWS details" tab, which is located where you launch this lab.**

+## ATTENTION: Please make sure you provide unique names for the components of this lab, do not use "Lab3" and so on.
+Thank you.

 ## Step 1: Configuring the VPC

 ### 1.1 Create the VPC